 In this module, students receive hands-on training in taking impressions and constructing study and master casts.
 Students are exposed to a variety of impression and gypsum materials and procedures for their use.
 The casts are then used to practice dental procedures such as the fabrication of custom trays and temporary crowns.
 Prosthodontics as a specialty is presented with instruction in crown and bridge procedures and full and partial dentures.
-Students are introduced to dental implants and the various types of mouth guards such as nightguards, sports guards and bleaching trays.
+Students are introduced to dental implants and the various types of mouth guards such as night-guards, sports guards and bleaching trays.
 Laboratory safety and infection control are presented.
 Related dental terminology is studied.
 Prerequisite: None.
-Hours: 40
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-Module F: Dental Anatomy and Orthodontics
+Module F - Dental Anatomy and Orthodontics

 This module focuses on orthodontics as a specialty.
 Students receive hands-on training in practicing orthodontic measurements, placement of separators, sizing bands and placement and ligation of arch wires.
 Theory on orthodontic assistant duties, office routine and malocclusion classifications are presented.
 In addition, students learn to chart the oral conditions of patients in compliance with state guidelines for mouth mirror inspection.
 Introduction of tooth morphology, oral structures, and oral pathology are presented.
-Students are also introduced to HIPPA compliance and how it relates to the dental office.
 Related spelling and terminology is studied throughout the module.
 Prerequisite: None.
-Hours: 40
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-Module G: Dental Health 6 Credit Hours
+Module G - Dental Health 6.0 Quarter Credit Hours

 Specialty areas of oral pathology and periodontics are studied.
 Placement of periodontal surgical dressings is demonstrated and practiced on manikins according to RDA criteria.
 Preventive dentistry is emphasized.
 Related areas of nutrition and fluorides are presented.
 Students also study related dental terminology.
 Coronal polish theory and procedures are taught and practiced on manikins and then on clinical patients under the direct supervision of a licensed dentist.
 Completion of coronal polish requirements will permit the assistant to perform the procedure after obtaining the Registered Dental Assistant license (California programs only).
 Prerequisite: None.
-Hours: 40
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.